A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Introduction

-\subsection{Paper Organization}
+\subsection{Paper organization}

 The rest of this paper is organized as follows.
-Section II reviews the classical shared-link coded caching model and introduces the MACC system model with arbitrary user-cache access topology.
-It also presents a graph-based formulation that transforms the MACC delivery problem into a graph coloring problem.
-Section III provides the necessary preliminaries, including classical graph coloring and GNN-based graph coloring approaches, and the IC converse bound.
-Section IV introduces the proposed AI-aided delivery framework for MACC systems based on the conflict graph and GNN-based graph coloring.
+Section II introduces the MACC system model with arbitrary user-cache access topology and presents a graph-based formulation that transforms the MACC delivery problem into a graph coloring problem.
+Section III provides the necessary preliminaries, including graph coloring approaches and the IC converse bound.
+Section IV introduces the proposed AI-aided delivery framework for MACC systems based on the conflict graph.
 Section V presents a low-complexity greedy approximation of the IC converse bound.
 Simulation results and performance evaluations are provided in Section VI.
 Finally, Section~VII concludes the paper.